Academic Regulations and Degree Requirements for Undergraduate Students

 6. The minimum cumulative grade point average for the degree is 2.0.

 7. The normal course load per semester is four courses (the equivalent of 16 semester hours) in order to complete the degree in a maximum of eight semesters.
-The record of each student who is not enrolled in a minimum of 16 semester hours will be reviewed by the Committee on Academic Standing at the end of each semester.
+The record of each student who is not enrolled in a minimum of 16 credits will be reviewed by the Committee on Academic Standing at the end of each semester.
 Poor scholarship is not grounds for diminution of the normal course load.
 A student must be enrolled in a minimum of 12 semester hours to be eligible for on-campus housing.
 Campus housing is not available for RTC students.

 8. Pre-Registration: Official pre-registration for courses shall be conducted at announced dates during the preceding semester, beginning no earlier than five weeks before the last day of classes.
 A student may pre-register for a maximum of 19 semester hours during this period.